turingschool-examples/frontend-mod-1-prework/section2/README.md

 * `document.write()`: a method used to write data to a webpage.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/write)
 * `el.innerHTML()`: a method used to change the text of an element *(defined as the variable el)* from a web page.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)
 * `el.textContent()`: a method used to change the text of an element *(defined as the variable el)* from a web page.
 Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent)

-## Deliverables

-In the appropriate thread in your pre-work group channel, share the following:

-1. Link to the commit you made with your complete Section 2 pre-work
-2. A 2-4 minute _instructional_ video that teaches someone:
-  - What is a function?
-What are conventions for naming functions?
-  - Provide an example function (that utilizes arguments and parameters) and break it down for your audience.
-Make sure the audience has an opportunity to view the actual code.
-  - _Note:_ It may be tempting to speak to an audience of people who also know this content, but really push yourself to get in the "teacher" role and approach this as if you are responsible for helping someone else understand.

 ## Index Links